jesimone57/toy_robot_test/README.md

 # toy_robot_test

 Recently, I was challenged by a job interview coding test in which several variations of robots had to be coded up and tested.
   Very much interested in the solution, I found a similar test online and coded it up.
   This is not the exercise that was given to me, but proves interesting nonetheless.
   It is good coding practice as well.

 ### Prerequisites
 * maven 3.3+
 * git
 * java 1.7+

-## To execute the code
+### To execute the code
 * git clone https://github.com/jesimone57/toy_robot_test.git
 * cd toy_robot_test
 * mvn clean compile test
 * mvn exec:java -Dexec.mainClass="Simulator"

-### Toy Robot Test Description:
+## Toy Robot Test Description

 * The application is a simulation of a toy robot moving on a square tabletop, of dimensions 5 units x 5 units.
 * There are no other obstructions on the table surface.